Healthy Homes Assessment Papakowhai

 Papakowhai Moisture Ingress & Drainage

-The security of your rental home from moisture isn’t just about what’s inside the building it’s also about the outside.
-You must ensure there is somewhere for surface or ground water and stop it from coming into the building.
-When it is about damp and water, it is often not apparent that it could be a huge problem that can cause damages to your investment and affecting your tenant’s well-being.
+Making sure your rental property is protected from dampness isn’t just about what’s inside the building but you must ensure there is somewhere for surface and underground water to flow, and also stop it from getting inside.
+When it is about damp and water, it is often those things that you aren’t aware of that can cause a lot of trouble and cause damage to your investment as well as affecting your tenant’s well-being.

-Rental properties need to have efficient drainage to eliminate floodwaters, surface water, and ground water.
-This includes an appropriate outfall or runoff.
-Making sure the water has a proper place to go, and that it doesn’t sit beneath structures is a crucial aspect of maintaining your property’s dry.
+Properties that are rented must be equipped with effective drainage to remove storm water, surface water, and ground water.
+This includes an appropriate runoff or outfall.
+Making sure that the water is able to go, and that it can’t linger underneath the structures is an important aspect of making sure your property is dry.

-Alongside a drainage system to avoid moisture from entering, if your rental is enclosed between floorboards and soil, a ground-water barrier must be put in place when it is reasonably practicable to install it.
+In addition to an irrigation system to stop moisture from entering, if your property has an enclosed space between the floor and soil, a ground-water barrier must be installed if it is reasonably practicable to do so.

-Ground moisture barriers are generally a sheet of polythene that is placed over the ground to stop any moisture from the ground from rising into the property.
-It also assists in preventing from causing damage to the flooring insulation.
+Ground moisture barriers are typically an insulating sheet of polythene laid over the ground to prevent any moisture in the ground from getting into the home.
+It also helps prevent water damage to the floor insulation.

 Check out the complete details of this Healthy Homes moisture ingress and drainage standard.